flutter/website/src/desktop.md

 ###### Create a .pfx certificate.

-To publish on the Windows Store or Direct download with the help of MSIX Installer, you need to give your app a digital signature in the form of a .pfx certificate.
+For private deployment and testing with the help of MSIX Installer, you need to give your app a digital signature in the form of a .pfx certificate.

+For public deployment(Windows Store), .pfx certificate is not required.

 Use the following instructions to generate a self-signed .pfx certificate.

 1. If you haven't already, download the [OpenSSL][] toolkit to generate your certificates.